finom/finom/docs/FULL_STACK_DEVELOPMENT.md

     hover:bg-indigo-700">{children}</a>
 ```

-...because, thanks to modules we don't need to care about how a particular component was implemented.
+...because, thanks to modules we don't need to care about how a particular component were implemented.